fschulze/sqlalchemy_schemadisplay/README.rst

        metadata=MetaData('postgres://user:pwd@host/database'),
        show_datatypes=False, # The image would get nasty big if we'd show the datatypes show_indexes=False, # ditto for indexes
+       format_graph={ # Customize your `pydot.Dot` object
-       rankdir='LR', # From left to right (instead of top to bottom) concentrate=False # Don't try to join the relation lines together )
+          "rankdir": 'LR', # From left to right (instead of top to bottom) "concentrate": False, # Don't try to join the relation lines together },
+    )
     graph.write_png('dbschema.png') # write out the file